Welcome to my monthly blog series where I share and review my top 5 natural skincare products that I enjoyed using in the previous month.

 Urtekram Organic Lavender Shampoo – Normal Hair (250ml, £6.69)

 You may have noticed that I rarely write about hair products on this blog.
 Well, the short answer is – this is because I’ve always struggled with finding products that work on my hair.
 And I mean always, ever since I was a teenager and my hair became oily during puberty.
 And this applied to both non-natural products I used to buy as well as natural ones that I’ve been testing over the past few years.
 I recently discovered the Beauty Kubes which I wrote about last month in my top 5 natural skincare products and at the same time I also bought this lavender shampoo from a Scandinavian brand Urtekram.
-One wash later and I was amazed how sleek it made my hair feel and look, and how it doesn’t tangle my hair while it’s being washed (despite us being in extra hard water!).
+One wash later and I was amazed how sleek it made my hair feel and look, and how it doesn’t tangle my hair while it’s being washed (despite us being in extra hard water area!).
 I really can’t believe I now have two great shampoos that work on my combination hair (oily roots/ dry ends) AND are natural as well!

 BUY NOW >>> BIG GREEN SMILE